amaranth-lang/rfcs/text/0041-fixed-point.md

   - We could use the same width for `other` as for `self`, adjusted to the appropriate exponent for the value.
   - We could outright reject it, requiring the user to explicitly specify precision like e.g. `value * Q(15).const(1 / 3)`.

+- How should we handle rounding?
+  - Truncating and adding the most significant truncated bit is cheap and is effectively round to nearest with ties rounded towards positive infinity.
+  - Simply truncating is free, rounds towards negative infinity.
+  - IEEE 754 defaults to round to nearest, ties to even, which is more expensive to implement.
+  - Should we make it user selectable?
+    - We still need a default mode used when a higher precision number is passed to `.eq()`.

 - Are there any other operations that would be good to have?

 - Are there any operations that would be good to *not* have?